rbisdorff/Digraph3/docSphinx/tutorial.rst

     ('m2', ['a1003', 'a1001', 'a1007', 'a1004', 'a1009']),
     ('m3', ['a1005', 'a1010', 'a1008', 'a1002', 'a1006'])])

-We notice above that no new decision action is rated in the lowest [0.0 - '.25[, respectively highest [0.75 - 1.0], quartile class .
-Indeed, the rating result is shown, in descending order, as follows.
+We notice above that no new decision action is rated in the lowest [0.0-0.25[, respectively highest [0.75- [ quartile class.
+Indeed, the rating result is shown, in descending order, as follows:

     >>> nqr.showQuantilesRating()
     *-------- Quartiles rating result ---------
     [0.50 - 0.75[ ['a1005', 'a1010', 'a1008', 'a1002', 'a1006']
     [0.25 - 0.50[ ['a1003', 'a1001', 'a1007', 'a1004', 'a1009']

-The same result may even more conviently be consulted in a browser view via a specialised heatmap format ( see :py:meth:`perfTabs:PerformanceTableau.showHTMLPerformanceHeatmap` method.
+The same result may even more conviently be consulted in a browser view via a specialised rating heatmap format ( see :py:meth:`perfTabs:PerformanceTableau.showHTMLPerformanceHeatmap` method.

     >>> nqr.showHTMLRatingHeatmap(pageTitle='Heatmap of Quantiles Rating',Correlations=True)